Effective as of June 9, 2023

-By bidding at the online‐only auction you agree to be bound by these Conditions of Sale for Online‐Only Auctions and Authorship Warranty as modified by any additional notices or terms published in the online saleroom.
+By bidding at the Online-Only Auction you agree to be bound by these Conditions of Sale and Authorship Warranty as modified by any additional notices or terms published in the online saleroom.

 On occasion, Phillips may own a lot directly, in which case we will act in a principal capacity as a seller, or a company affiliated with Phillips may own a lot, in which case we will act as agent for that company, or Phillips or an affiliated company may have a legal, beneficial or financial interest in a lot as a secured creditor or otherwise.